Heaven's Door (2012 film)

 Heaven's Door (also Doorway to Heaven) is a 2012 American spiritual drama film starring Dean Cain and Charisma Carpenter.

 Story

 Riley Taylor is a 12-year-old girl whose best friend, her grandfather, passes away.
 Her parents are also separated and going through a divorce, and her brother suffers from serious asthma.
 After having a near death experience that allowed her to pass through Heaven for one second, receives the ability to heal the sick and injured.
-After healing a neighbor's cat, she begins to accept money to user her powers, but her grandmother puts an end to this.
+After healing a neighbor's cat, she begins to accept money to use her powers, but her grandmother puts an end to this.
 She also uses her gift to heal her sick brother.
 It is discovered too late that whenever she heals someone she takes on that person's ailment herself.
 Knowing this, she continues to use her gift until she succumbs to her numerous ailments and dies.
 Through the power of prayer, her family wills her back to life.